jerryjappinen/bellevue-docs/overview/project-structure.md

 		|_ transitions/
 		|_ utilities-base/
 		|_ utilities-composed/
+		|_ webfonts/
+		|_ global.scss               // All global base styling
+		|_ shared.scss               // All SCSS constants and mixins
+		|_ utilities.scss            // All global CSS utilities
 	|_ svg/                          // SVG assets that will be compiled into a sprite
 	|_ util/                         // JS custom misc. utilities
 	|_ vue/